The Find-a-Spider Guide

 Habitat:

-Zorid species may be found on the ground in leaf litter or on green leaves close to the ground in eucalypt forests; they also have been collected in a wide range of locations, including some arid ones
+This species is most likely to be found on the ground in leaf litter or on green leaves close to the ground in eucalypt forests in a range of localities

 Toxicity: